umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/migrating-from-vendr-to-umbraco-commerce.md

     dotnet add package Umbraco.Commerce.Checkout
     ```

-2. In the settings section, locate the Umbraco Commerce Checkout dashboard and reinstall into previous location.
+2. Locate the Umbraco Commerce Checkout dashboard in the Settings section
+3. Click the "install" button to reinstall the Checkout components into the previous location.

 ### Step 4: Reapply custom changes

 1. Copy any custom configuration files back into the solution.
 2. Copy any custom Views in to the `~/Views/UmbracoCommerceCheckout/` folder.

-## Migrate Payment Providers
+## Migrate Custom Payment Providers

 Through the following steps we will migrate payment providers used for Vendr into Umbraco Commerce.